Full-Time Faculty Handbook

 YOUR LIBRARY CARD

 The OneCard is your Library Card.
-Use it to borrow materials, access full-text resources from off-campus, and request items from other libraries.
-Register your OneCard at the Brantford Public Library circulation desk.
+Use it to borrow materials, access full-text resources from off-campus by by using your network ID to sign in, and request items from other libraries.

 Laurier liaison librarians work with faculty to develop the local collections and provide in-depth library and research assistance to you and your students.
 As a new faculty member, you may want to meet with your liaison librarian to learn more about the library.
 Identify your contacts by visiting here.

 FOR YOUR RESEARCH| BOOKS

 The Laurier Library, together with the libraries at the University of Waterloo and Guelph, constitute the TriUniversity Group of Libraries (TUG).
-Resources at Laurier, the University of Guelph, the University of Waterloo and the storage annex are available through Primo.
+Resources at Laurier, the University of Guelph, the University of Waterloo and the shared storage annex are available through Primo.
 Borrow books for up to a term from any location listed in Primo, and renew in person or online.

 Search for specific journals, in electronic or print format here.
 To find databases and other resources for your discipline, click here.
 Most databases link directly to full-text articles through Get it! @ Laurier.
 To access licensed full-text electronic resources from off-campus, first log in through the off-campus login found here.

 MATERIALS FROM OTHER LIBRARIES

-Have print materials and journal articles from the other TUG libraries delivered to the Brantford Public Library via Primo.
-Perform your search, click on Requests, then place a hold or recall.
+Request journal articles from other libraries using RACER and have them delivered by email or to the Brantford Public Library..
 Faculty and graduate students can also borrow in person from most Canadian university libraries.

 You have a role in collaborative collection development!
 We welcome your suggestions for purchases.
 Send recommendations to your faculty liaison, or use the online form.